Yarrangobilly Caves House: East and West wings

 - The kitchen has a stove, cook top, microwave, slow cooker and a full range of baking pans and utensils.

-- There are gas fires in lounge rooms and heaters in bedrooms.
+- There are heaters in the bedrooms.

 - Washing machine and drying room available.